premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-38.Which of the following statement is true?
+36.Which of the following statement is true?

 a.
-DELETE does not free the space containing the table and TRUNCATE free the space containing the table.<br>
+DELETE does not free the space containing the table and TRUNCATE free the space containing the table.

 b.
-Both DELETE and TRUNCATE free the space containing the table.<br>
+Both DELETE and TRUNCATE free the space containing the table.

 c.
-Both DELETE and TRUNCATE does not free the space containing the table.<br>
+Both DELETE and TRUNCATE does not free the space containing the table.

 d.
-DELETE free the space containing the table and TRUNCATE does not free the space containing the table.<br>
+DELETE free the space containing the table and TRUNCATE does not free the space containing the table.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)